NicholasFarrow/nicholasfarrow.github.io/_posts/2020-06-17-Cryptography-in-Bitcoin-with-C.md

 byte s[65];
 byte rmd[5 + RIPEMD160_DIGEST_LENGTH];
 ```
+We need to define the type byte at the top of our file with `typedef unsigned char byte`.

 First, let us duplicate our public key into `s` by looping through each byte.
 Uncompresse public keys are 65 bytes:
 ```c
 int j;